soniaakter08/Drupal_Project/web/modules/custom/palindrome_checker/README.md

 # Palindrome Checker Module

-A simple custom Drupal 11 module to check if a word or phrase is a palindrome.
+A simple custom Drupal 10 or 11 module to check if a word or phrase is a palindrome.

 ---